-Accounting Policies
+Accounting Policies:

 In preparing the condensed consolidated financial statements in conformity with U.S. generally accepted accounting principles, management must make decisions that impact the reported amounts and the related disclosures.
 Such decisions include the selection of the appropriate accounting principles to be applied and the assumptions on which to base accounting estimates.
 In reaching such decisions, management applies judgments based on its understanding and analysis of the relevant circumstances, historical experience, and other available information.
 Actual amounts could differ from those estimated at the time the consolidated financial statements are prepared.
 Note 2 to the consolidated financial statements in CPI's 2006 consolidated financial statements provides a summary of significant accounting policies followed in the preparation of the condensed consolidated financial statements.
-Other footnotes in CPI's 2006 consolidated financial statements describe various elements of the condensed consolidated financial statements made in determining specific amounts.
+Other footnotes in CPI's 2006 consolidated financial statements and the assumptions made in determining specific amounts.